takram-design-engineering/takram-algorithm/README.md

 Algorithm
 =========

-A collection of C++ classes that defines classes and functions designed to be used on ranges of elements (WIP).
+A collection of C++ classes and functions designed to be used on ranges of elements (WIP).

 ### Classes